komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 Maximum requirements/wishes:
 - Standardized way of saving geographical information
 - Report about the overall vertical and horizontal accuracy
-- Report of how the classification have been carried out
+- Report about how the classification have been carried out
 - Used scanners for the flight campaigns
 - Access to the trajectory files